TheCraftySlayer/prophet_forecast/README.md

 The exported Excel report now includes predictions for the previous 14 business days along with a forecast for the next business day.
 A naive baseline forecast for the same 14-day window and corresponding MAE, RMSE, and MAPE metrics are also included.

+### Data handling

+Days with more than **865** calls are capped prior to modeling to guard against extreme variance.
+When the Prophet model is configured with logistic growth, capacity columns (`cap` and `floor`) are automatically added to enforce this cap.